Learn Spanish language online games

 Where is Spanish spoken?

 As a first or native language, Spanish is the second most spoken language in the world (after Chinese).
 As many as 480 million people speak Spanish as a first language, and it is one of the world’s most studied languages in universities and language classes.
 Spanish is the official language of 21 countries, most of which are in Latin America.
 Spanish is also an official language of the African country of Equatorial Guinea, and the second most spoken language in the USA.
-Spanish is one of only six official languages of the UN, and is the third most used language on the internet.
+Spanish is one of only six official languages of the UN and is the third most used language on the internet.

 Briefly about the language - history and linguistics

-Spanish is a Romance language, and derives from the Vulgar Latin dialects spoken in the Iberian Peninsula during the classical period (Roman Empire).
+Spanish is a Romance language and derives from the Vulgar Latin dialects spoken in the Iberian Peninsula during the classical period (Roman Empire).
 Around three quarters of Spanish vocabulary has its origins in Latin, while Arabic was also quite influential in the development of Spanish during the Middle Ages.
 Spanish became a major world language with the Spanish colonization of Latin America.
-Most Latin American countries call the Spanish language ‘español’, but Spain and a few Latin American countries refer to the language as ‘castellano’.
+Most Latin American countries call the Spanish language ‘español’, but Spain and a few Latin American countries refer to the language as ‘Castellano’.

 How to learn Spanish

 Jump right in!
-Spanish is an easy language to learn in terms of grammar, promounciation and everyday speaking.
+Spanish is an easy language to learn in terms of grammar, pronunciation and everyday speaking.
 Most Spanish speaking countries are known for their friendly and outgoing populations, and people in these countries often have the patience to listen to rudimentary Spanish.
 As one of the world's most studied languages, there is a huge amount of materials for learning Spanish online and in libraries.
-A good place to start would be learning the basics of pronounciation and some key phrases, which you can do through our Spanish learning games.
+A good place to start would be learning the basics of pronunciation and some key phrases, which you can do through our Spanish learning games.
 Some great and easy to use online materials for learning Spanish can be found on the BBC Spanish portal, and on The Spanish Experiment website.
 Podcasts are very helpful, and you can listen to these while cleaning the house or waiting in a traffic jam.
-The Pimsleur method is a long running popular podcast program, and youtube has a wealth of materials for learning Spanish.
+The Pimsleur method is a long-running popular podcast program, and youtube has a wealth of materials for learning Spanish.
 Kids books can be a fun way to learn Spanish, and there are some dual text publications that are great for beginning to read Spanish.

 Where to learn Spanish